Underactuated Robotics

 In one sense, it might seem a little disappointing that, after we've spent so much time in these notes exploring the rich mathematical foundations of dynamics and control, that behavior cloning from human teleop demonstrations can outperform some of our best methods, at least for some class of problems (which are arguably more about understanding the world than about dynamics and control).
 But think of it this way: using supervised learning is an awfully clever way to explore the space of policy parameterizations, and has accelerated us into bigger questions about using cameras in the feedback loop, learning multitask/foundation models, and leveraging structure (such as 3D geometry / objectness) in our representations or not.
 I must say that the success of LLMs (and now multimodal models) is undeniable, and it would be a mistake to ignore the great new possibilities that have opened up.
 I'm very confident that our knowledge of dynamics and control will help us penetrate the new vistas enabled by these high-capacity models.

 Let me make one important point.
 Sometimes people say that BC is fundamentally limited because it can never outperform the human demonstrator.
-But that is not strictly true. cite the classic result; i forget which classic paper it came from.
+But one of the early results from behavior cloning was that this limit that is not strictly true. cite the classic result; i forget which classic paper it came from.
 Chowdery23 figure 6 is relevant, but they seem to hedge a bit because perhaps the metric isn't great.
 Certainly Chat-GPT can produce text output that by some metrics surpasses the capabilities of any one human.
+Here is a recent case study of this phenomenon for chess.

 There is also a precident for combining BC with other methods to improve beyond the original demonstrations.
 For DeepMind's AlphaGoSilver16, behavior cloning was only the first step -- it was enough to get us to a strong Go player, but not enough to be championship level.
 Adding "self-play" and improvement via Monte-Carlo tree search was fundamental to "mastering the game of Go".